Authenticating Embedded Users

 Create and sign a JWT

 Now that you have a signing key, you can create and sign a JSON web token (JWT).
-Your backend API (not your frontend) should generate a JWT for your users, and your frontend client should request a signed JWT from your backend API.
+Your backend API (not your frontend) should generate a JWT for your users.
+Your frontend client should request this JWT from your backend API.

-Generate the JWT tokens on the backend.
-Baking JWT generation (including the signing key) into your frontend presents a security problem - someone with the signing key could sign their own JWT and pretend to be anyone.
+Generate JWT tokens on your backend.
+If you bake JWT generation (including the signing key) into your frontend, you create a security problem - someone with the signing key could sign their own JWT and pretend to be any user.

-Most programming languages that APIs are written in have a JWT library for generating tokens - see jwt.io.
+Most programming languages offer JWT libraries for generating tokens - see jwt.io.

-The JWT that you generate for a user should have the following properties:
+The JWT that you generate for a user should have the following required claims (properties):

 {